hpi-schul-cloud/edtrio/README.md

 This does in no way restrict a component from having its own local state.
 Permanent changes to the content [have to follow a specific schema](#dealing-with-the-plugins-content) though.

 ## Create a plugin
 Simple!
-Just create a regular React Component and apply the `makePlugin()`-[HOC](https://reactjs.org/docs/higher-order-components.html) at the very end.\
+Just create a regular React Component and apply the `makePlugin()` [HOC](https://reactjs.org/docs/higher-order-components.html) at the very end.\
 More information may be found in `/src/components/plugins/DummyPlugin.jsx`.

 ### Example